grobertson/cytube-bot/README.md

 ### Project History

-Originally based on [dead-beef's cytube-bot](https://github.com/dead-beef/cytube-bot), this project has been updated for modern Python and restructured for easier development and LLM integration.
+Originally based on [dead-beef's cytube-bot](https://github.com/dead-beef/cytube-bot), Rosey has been significantly updated and restructured:

+- Updated for modern Python 3.8+ with proper asyncio patterns
+- Restructured as a monolithic application for easier development
+- Added comprehensive examples including a feature-complete TUI client
+- Enhanced with database tracking, web dashboard, and shell control
+- Renamed from "CyTube Bot" to "Rosey" to reflect its evolution into a complete application

 ## 📝 License